FlineDev/AnyLint/README.md

 By default, `checkFilePaths` will fail if the given `regex` matches a file.
 If you want to check for the _existence_ of a file though, you can set `violateIfNoMatchesFound` to `true` instead, then the method will fail if it does _not_ match any file.

 ### Custom Checks

+TODO: Update to new custom script format supporting all languages as long as they output Violation JOSN format.

 AnyLint allows you to do any kind of lint checks (thus its name) as it gives you the full power of the Swift programming language and it's packages [ecosystem](https://swiftpm.co/).
 The `customCheck` method needs to be used to profit from this flexibility.
 And it's actually the simplest of the three methods, consisting of only two parameters: